pieterjm/BrokenBeer/README.md

 In admin mode, more commands are available.
 Type 'help' to see them.
 In this mode, a beer can be entered.

+### Web interface
+The beer tap also operates a web interface.
+Initially only for configuring the Wi-Fi, but later on also as a welcome message with instructions.
+The web pages are stored in the 'data' directory of the project and stored in flash on the microcontroller.

 ## Compiling and flashing the firmware

  1. Install Visual Studio code